PiSugar/sugar-wifi-conf/README.md

 Tested on Raspberry Pi 5B/4B/3B/3B+/zero w/zero2 w (models with bluetooth) with Raspbian.

-Client-side app includes Wechat miniapp and PiSugar APP (supports wifi config from 1.1.0), please scan the QR-code above.
+Client-side app includes PiSugar APP (supports wifi config from 1.1.0) and Wechat miniapp, please scan the QR-code above to download.

 Source code of Wechat miniapp is in folder /sugar-wifi-miniapp.